Psychtoolbox-3/psychtoolbox-3.github.com/docs/BitsPlusCSFDemo.md

 A 'method' of 7 tries to utilize the native up to 16 bpc framebuffers of recent
 AMD hardware.

+A 'method' of 8 tries to utilize the native 16 bpc float framebuffers of recent
+hardware.

 The optional 'gamma' parameter allows to select the initial gamma value
 of your display to correct for.
 This can be changed interactively later
 on.